HIGHWAY ROAD WORKER SERIOUSLY INJURED BY DRIVER USING PHONE IN CONSTRUCTION ZONE

 It’s against state law to text or read emails or otherwise access the web while driving.
 Cell phone use is completely banned for school bus drivers and teens during their permit and provisional license stages.
 Still, the injured road worker’s fiance believes more needs to be done to stop distracted driving.
 This is especially needed in highway construction zones.
 “The main thing I want to say is, just put down the cellphone, if not for yourself, for somebody else you know,” he said.

 The Anoka County Sheriff’s Office is still investigating.
 The county attorney’s office will then decide whether to press charges.

-At the Rochlin Law Firm, our lawyers have represented several construction zone workers who were hit by a car and seriously injured.
-A highway construction worker is especially vulnerable when on the road with car passing nearby.
-There are many laws in place to protect the road workers, but a distracted driver can still get through and cause serious injury or even kill them.
+At the Rochlin Law Firm, our attorneys have represent construction zone workers who were hit by a car and seriously injured.
+A highway construction worker is especially vulnerable when on the road with cars passing nearby.
+There are many laws in place to protect road workers in a construction zone.
+Unfortunately, a distracted or overly aggressive driver can still get through and cause serious injury or even kill them.
 These are tragic cases affecting the whole family of the highway or road construction worker.
-Workers compensation does provide some benefits, but that is never enough to fully compensate the injured person and their family.
+Workers compensation provides some benefits, but that is never enough to fully compensate the injured person and their family.